scionproto/scion/topology/README.md

 "1-ff00:0:120#5"
 ```

 Notice though how the 6 scion interfaces are connected to only 3 BorderRouters.
-Now in the 'borderRotuerProperties' section we can specify properties for each one of the three BorderRouters like this:
+Now in the 'borderRouterProperties' section we can specify properties for each one of the three BorderRouters like this:

 ```yaml
 "1-ff00:0:120#5":